A-I-Research-Facility/Reinforcement-learning/q-learning-2/README.md

 ***
 💢 Some models require some random actions to be taken to ge the desired result.
-For this, we need to define epsilon over here.
+For this, we need to define `EPSILON` over here.
 Even though in this case, our model is able to achive the goal without requiring this varible.
 Also, the value of epsilon varies between 0 and 1 only.

 Epsilon basically helps the model explore in random directions.
 It is suprising what the model finds